grstefan/cytometry-visualisation-tool/README.md

-# Visualization tool for Cytometric data analysis
+# Visualisation tool for Cytometric data analysis

 This application is a tool for visualising and analysing cytometric data with different types of visualisations.